 Except for motions which can be moved without notice under Rule 11, written notice of every motion, signed by five Elected Members, must be delivered to the Chief Executive or Monitoring Officer no later than midday ten (10) working days before the meeting (not including the day of the meeting).
 The notice may also be given by electronic mail.
 Where an Elected Member wishes to give notice of motion by way of electronic mail the notice must include the names of all five Elected Members.
 If the notice is provided by electronic mail the Proposer must copy into the notice email the other four Elected Members who support motion with wording confirming that all those Members copied in have signed the motion.
 The motion will be considered valid by the Chief Executive or Monitoring Officer unless a Member copied into the notice email objects otherwise within a reasonable period.
+Notice of motion cannot be submitted by Elected Members for the next upcoming meeting of Borough Council earlier than 00.01am on the working day immediately after the preceding ordinary meeting of Borough Council.
 The Monitoring Officer will date the motion, number it in the order in which it is received and enter it in a book which every Elected Member can inspect.
 A copy will be sent to the Leader of each political group on the Council.